axmolengine/axmol/docs/DevSetup.md

 ### iOS, tvOS and macOS

-  1. Ensure that XCode 13+ is installed
+  1. Ensure that XCode 13+ is installed.
-  2. Create a new project as shown [here](#creating-a-new-project)
+  2. Create a new project as shown [here](#creating-a-new-project).
-  3. In a console window, navigate into the root directory of the project you created in the previous step
+  3. In a console window, navigate into the root directory of the project you created in the previous step.
-  4. Execute the following command
+  4. Execute the following command:
    ```sudo xcode-select -switch /Applications/Xcode.app/Contents/Developer```
   5. Generate the relevant XCode project using one of the following commands:
      - for iOS arm64: